Eparchy of Mileševa: The establishment of the Eparchy

 Eparchy is based in the valley Lim (river) and laid on the foundation of the Mileševa monastery, established in the first half of the 13th century.
 Eparchy has often changed the name, but he always had a seat in the Mileševa monastery.
 On the Establishment Mileševo Metropolia very little is known.
 In a service Saint Sava it is called "Glorious Archbishopric".
-One Metropolitan Bishop of Mileseva, whose name is unknown, crowned ban Tvrtko I of Bosnia as Serbian king and Bosnian King in 1377.
-The first Metropolitan Bishop of Mileseva whose name is known to us, is David.
-He was a "close associate to HercegStjepan Vukčić Kosača and his sons. " When Herceg Stjepan Vukčić Kosača drawing up a will, Metropolitan Bishop of Mileseva David, wrote and was a witness during the signing of the same.
+One Metropolitan Bishop of Mileševa, whose name is unknown, crowned ban Tvrtko I of Bosnia as Serbian king and Bosnian King in 1377.
+The first Metropolitan Bishop of Mileševa whose name is known to us, is David.
+He was a "close associate to Herceg Stjepan Vukčić Kosača and his sons. " When Herceg Stjepan Vukčić Kosača drawing up a will, Metropolitan Bishop of Mileševa David, wrote and was a witness during the signing of the same.

-After the Metropolitan David (Metropolitan of Mileseva), and probably under the influence of connection Metropolitanate with the space and the rulers of Hercegovina, hierarchs of Mileseva assume the title of Metropolitan Herzegovina and Milesevo.
+After the Metropolitan David (Metropolitan of Mileševa), and probably under the influence of connection Metropolitanate with the space and the rulers of Hercegovina, hierarchs of Mileševa assume the title of Metropolitan Herzegovina and Mileševo.
 During the next three centuries Metropolitan and the Eparchy dwells in the Mileševa monastery.